 Famously the place where former Beatle John Lennon was shot dead by Mark Chapman, the Dakota actually has a longer history of the paranormal.
 While Lennon was reportedly seen by Yoko Ono playing the piano, the musician himself reported seeing a crying lady in the building (but then again, he also said he was the “walrus coo coo ca choo”, so…).
-Others have spotted a little girl dressed in period clothing and an adult man with the face of a child.
+Others have spotted a little girl and an adult man with the face of a child.
 Yeeesh.

 15. Hotel Chelsea, Chelsea